Ismail Abu Hatab

 Ismail Abu Hatab (إسماعيل أبو حطب; 1993 – 30 June 2025) was a Palestinian photojournalist and filmmaker, creator of C-light and ByPa, a Palestinian creative collective.
 He was best known for his frontline coverage of the Gaza war.
 He organized several photography exhibitions outside the Gaza Strip.
 He was killed by an Israeli airstrike on 30 June 2025.

 Life and career

 Abu Hatab was born and raised in Gaza City.
 In the early 2000s, he began photographing daily life and conflict scenes, and by 2008, he was freelancing for local outlets.

 From 2008, Abu Hatab started working with International organizations and news agencies, such as BBC, DW, and CARE International.

-In 2 November 2023, While covering Israeli airstrikes from the al-Ghafari Tower, Abu Hatab was seriously injured.
+On 2 November 2023, While covering Israeli airstrikes from the al-Ghafari Tower, Abu Hatab was seriously injured.
 Abu Hatab told NDTV that freelance journalists in Gaza "have no institutional safety net".

 In April 2025, Abu Hatab's exhibition "Between Sky and Sea", was screened at Los Angeles, United States.